cdefgah/whatsapp-jpeg-repair/README.md

 `Could not complete your request because a SOFn, DQT, or DHT JPEG marker is missing before a JPEG SOS marker`

-In this cases users advised to open broken file in MS Paint (or something similar on MacOS) and save as jpeg file to solve this issue.
-But when you have many broken files, opening and saving every file is a kind of tedious work.
+For such cases users advised to open the broken file in MS Paint (or something similar on MacOS) and save it as jpeg file.
+Usually it helps, but when you have many broken image files, opening and saving every file is a kind of tedious work.

 WhatsApp Jpeg Image Repair application solves this problem and can repair many broken files at once.